 With new recruiting techniques come new interview techniques.
 LinkedIn has noted in its 2018 Global Recruiting Trends report that old interview questions need reviewing.
 No more “Where do you see yourself in five years?” and plenty more techniques to challenge the way candidates think.

-While an extreme example a lot of workers, particularly more introspective ones, wouldn’t find appealing, there are other tactics available.
+While an extreme example a lot of workers, particularly more introspective ones, wouldn’t find it appealing, there are other tactics available.
 Make the interview informal, for instance, at a café—over a coffee, get to know your candidate properly.

 If you prefer Simon Armstrong’s approach, you could always ask them to perform a breakdance to conclude the interview.